 How to Follow Through on Your Plans

 OK, so planing is definitely the fun part for me.
 The hard part is

 handmade project.
 I have loads of small kits available if you would like a smaller project to work on.

 my Facebook group to show me!
 If you’re not in my Facebook group, I highly recommend joining.
 There are over 500 members now, and there are such a variety of people in there.
-And there is the cross stitch community on Reddit
+And there is the cross stitch community on Reddit.

 The Kit of The Month

-.
+This month I’m of course recommending my ‘Tis The Season Cross Stitch Kits.
 This is the kit we are stitching for the SAL, but if you would like to buy it to just stitch yourself over the Christmas season, rather than joining in the SAL, it is available for pre-order now.
 It’s a 7 inch hoop kit and comes in 3 colour palettes and the design is filled with all things Christmas such as snowflakes, a candy cane, a bell, a present etc. I say this about a lot of my kits, but this one is truly my absolute favourites.
 I can’t wait to hang it up in a couple of weeks.